mjhamm/mjhamm/README.md

   <img src="./welcome.png">
 </p>

 #### I'm an Android Developer with a Bachelor's of Science from Boston University (BU).
-I'm passionate about all things Android and love cretaing things that people can hold in their hands and use every day!
+I'm passionate about all things Android and love creating things that people can hold in their hands and use every day!
+In my spare time I love to create apps that solve problems or help people overcome some annoyance in their life and make it that much easier.

 ## Operating Systems
 <img src="https://img.shields.io/badge/Android-3DDC84?style=for-the-badge&logo=android&logoColor=white" />